FACTBOX-Golf-U.S. Open facts and figures

-June 11 The U.S. Open golf tournament will celebrate its 117th edition from June 15-18 when it is held for the first time in Wisconsin at Erin Hills.
+June 11 (Reuters) - The U.S. Open golf tournament will celebrate its 117th edition from June 15-18 when it is held for the first time in Wisconsin at Erin Hills.

 * The second of the year's four major championships, the U.S. Open is staged in mid-June with the final round, weather-permitting, played on the third Sunday of the month - on Father's Day.